-The detention facility is staffed with one hundred and sixty-five (165) full-time and part-time employees, fifty-two (52) contracted and volunteer staff.
-The staff consisted of: Superintendent; Assistant Superintendent; (2) Social Work Advisor; Case Management Specialist Supervisor; (6) Case Management Specialists I, II & III; (4) Resident Advisor Supervisors; (14) Resident Advisor Leads; (7) Resident Group Life Managers I & II; (78) Resident Advisors I & II; (14) Resident Advisor Trainees; (2) Youth Recreation Specialist; (2) Youth Transport Officer Lead & II; (5) Maintenance Chief II & IV; Maintenance Mechanic Senior and (18) other staff (Food Service, Maintenance and Administrative Staff).
+WCC is staffed with sixty-nine (69) full-time and part-time employees and thirty-five (35) contracted and volunteer staff.
+The detention staff consisted of: Superintendent; Assistant Superintendent; Mental Health Professional Counselor; Psychologist; Social Work I & Advisor; (2) Program Manager I & III; Case Management Specialist Supervisor; (4) Case Management Specialists II & III; (6) Resident Advisor Supervisors; (4) Resident Advisor Leads; (2) Residential Group Life Managers I & II; (22) Resident Advisors I & II; (11) Resident Advisor Trainees; Youth Transport Officer II and (10) other staff (Food Service, Maintenance and office).

-The medical staff (DJS & Maxim) consists of a regional nurse manager, a licensed registered nurse supervisor, ten (10) full-time and parttime licensed registered nurses providing nursing services on-site twenty-four (24) hours a day, seven (7) days a week and an on-call physician.
+The medical staff consisted of: a licensed registered nurse supervisor, licensed registered nurse and contracted medical staff providing nursing services on-site twenty-four (24) hours a day, seven (7) days a week and an on-call physician.
 Additionally, all nurses are supervised by an on-site registered nurse supervisor who is responsible for coordination of other medical services and medical clinics.
-The detention facility has contracts with the local hospital for 24 hour emergency needs.
+The detention center has contracts with the local hospital for 24 hour emergency needs.
 A medical physician visits the detention facility weekly.
-Also, the nurses provide health education and counseling about a variety of health topics.
+Also, the nurses provide health education and counseling about a variety of topics.
 The medical staff provides medical care to include: completing the initial intake assessment, review intake referrals, routine and additional lab work as ordered, STD testing and treatment as indicated, updating immunization records, seasonal flu vaccinations, routine eye exams, dietary services and referrals, administration of medications/treatments as prescribed, assessments of resident injuries and treatment as required, medical assessments and monitoring with any restraint or seclusion, assessments of somatic health complaints with treatment as indicated, develop treatment plans and provide medical discharge plans.
 Several on-site medical clinics occur including a weekly medical clinic, a weekly mental health clinic, and participation in weekly treatment planning meetings.
 The dental staff consisted of a dentist and a dental assistant providing dental services several days a week consisting of dental care, cleaning, education, and treatment fillings to extractions.
 All residents are seen by the dentist at least annually for a wellness check.
-The facility has contracted an optometrist who provides routine eye exams.
-TurnAround, Inc. is the program identified to provide the victim advocacy services for the residents at the detention center.
-Greater Baltimore Medical Center provides the emergency and forensic medical examinations.
-Hope Health Systems staff provide the mental health and psychiatric services at the detention facility.
+The detention facility has contracted an optometrist who provides routine eye exams.
+Sexual Assault Crisis Center, YWCA is the program identified to provide the victim advocacy services for the residents at the detention center.
+Anne Arundal Medical Center provides the emergency and forensic medical examinations.

 In 2013, the Maryland State Department of Education (MSDE) assumed responsibility for the educational services and began providing accredited academic services.
-There are fifteen (15) MSDE educational staff consisting of administrator, teachers, special education teachers, and vocational instructors.
+There are eight (8) MSDE educational staff consisting of administrator, teachers, special education teachers, and vocational instructors.
 Residents participate in educational endeavors through and individual education program that is designed for them.
-Library services are provided to the residents and they are encouraged to check out books.
+Library services are provided to the residents and encouraged to check out books.
 The program is designed for residents to have the opportunity to learn at the highest level possible.
 The instructional program encourages the residents to explore their abilities to learn, understand their cultural backgrounds, and enhance their future.
 The Education Program offers all of the basic courses in areas of Math, Science, Social Studies, English, Career Research Development and Office Systems Management.
 Students who qualify are able to take the GED.
-All residents admitted to the detention facility are given the BASI test (Basic Achievement Skills Inventory) in verbal and math.
+All residents admitted to the detention center are given the BASI test (Basic Achievement Skills Inventory) in verbal and math.
 These scores are used to develop an individual learning plan for them.
 Also, residents are given state mandated tests including PARCC tests for the new Common Core Curriculum and the Middle and High School Assessments.
 Special Education services are offered to students who qualify and counseling services are offered to all students.